costagabbie/wireflaskadmin/INSTALL.md

 - Python 3 venv
 - Python 3 pip
 #### Installing the common dependencies on Debian
-`# apt update && apt full-upgrade && apt install mariadb-server nginx python3-venv python3-pip`
+`# apt update && apt install mariadb-server nginx python3-venv python3-pip`
 You should look your distro repository for those on debian they are, and probably you already have the python stuff installed.
 ### Dependencies for the webapp
 They are listed as pip packages, and the project is developed with these versions in mind, however if you have these packages on your